 By 2021, we plan to attract 100,000 more visitors to the region annually and create 95 permanent jobs and 50 apprenticeships.

-Beamish has initial support from the Heritage Lottery Fund (HLF) for a £10.75million grant for the Remaking Beamish project is due in the coming weeks.
+Beamish has initial support from the Heritage Lottery Fund (HLF) and news on a £10.75million grant for the Remaking Beamish project is due in the coming weeks.

 Houses, shops, cafe, cinema, police house and recreation area are along among the plans for the 1950s Town.

 The former Grand Electric Cinema from Ryhope, in Sunderland, has been donated to the museum.
 We plan to take down the building and move it to Beamish, to be restored to its former glory.

 A replica of the Coundon and Leeholme Community Association centre at the Leeholme Welfare Hall will help to tell the story of community life in the 1950s.
 The original centre was funded by the Leasingthorne Colliery miners and was opened in 1957 in Leeholme, County Durham.

 A centre for people living with dementia, older people, and their families and carers will be created in a replica of Marsden Road Aged Miners’ Homes, in South Shields.

 Beamish already holds sessions in Orchard Cottage at the 1940s for people living with dementia.
 Click here to find out more.